-The Dalton Institute is pleased to introduce the Research Track for our 27th annual meeting.
+The Dalton Institute is pleased to include the Research Track for our 28th annual meeting.
 Whether an administrator, faculty member, or graduate student in the field of higher education, the practice of producing, consuming, and integrating research and assessment efforts into our work constitutes a core professional competency.
 The Dalton Institute supports both the generation and integration of research as scholar-practitioners within the field of higher education.

 Empirical and Scholarly Paper Sessions